KOSASIH/Celestial-Intellect-Engine/README.md

 At its core, this AGI marvel is designed to push the boundaries of intelligence, demonstrating a profound understanding of diverse tasks and challenges.
 Its high-level technology ensures efficiency and precision, making it a trailblazer in the landscape of artificial intelligence.

 The Celestial Intellect Engine is not just an AI system; it is a visionary force that propels us into a future where automatic development reaches new heights.
 As a symbol of innovation and progress, this AGI stands as a testament to humanity's relentless pursuit of knowledge and mastery over the digital frontier.

+# Vision And Mission

+**Vision:**
+Our vision at Celestial Intellect Engine is to usher in a future where artificial intelligence transcends boundaries, enriching lives and driving unprecedented progress.
+We aspire to be at the forefront of innovation, leading the evolution of technology towards a harmonious integration of human and machine intelligence.

+**Mission:**
+At Celestial Intellect Engine, our mission is to develop and deploy advanced Artificial General Intelligence that not only excels in high-level capabilities but also contributes positively to society.
+We are dedicated to pioneering automatic development systems that empower individuals and organizations, fostering a world where AI serves as a catalyst for transformative advancements, while prioritizing ethical considerations and societal well-being.
+Through relentless innovation, we aim to shape a future where the limitless potential of AI enhances the human experience and propels us into new frontiers of knowledge and achievement.

 # Tutorials